pyinstaller/pyinstaller/doc/feature-notes.rst

 To prevent run-time issues caused by missing or mismatched architecture slices in binaries, the binary collection process performs strict architecture validation.
-It checks whether collected binary files contain required arch slice(s), and if not, the build process is aborted with an error message about the problematic binary.
+It checks whether collected binary files contain required arch slice(s) -- if not, the build process is aborted with exception of type ``PyInstaller.utils.osx.IncompatibleBinaryArchError`` that contains a detailed error message about the problematic binary.

+The error message will typically be either ``"{name} does not contain slice for {target_arch}!"`` (when trying to build a ``universal2`` program and the collected binary is a thin single-arch file) or ``"{name} is incompatible with target arch {target_arch} (has arch: ...)!"`` (when trying to build program for foreign architecture in a partial ``universal2`` environment and the collected binary is a thin single-arch file for the non-target architecture).

-In such cases, creating frozen application for the selected target architecture will not be possible unless the problem of missing arch slices is manually addressed (for example, by downloading the wheel corresponding to the missing architecture, and stiching the offending binary files together using the ``lipo`` utility).
+In such cases, creating frozen application for the selected target architecture will not be possible unless the problem of missing arch slices is manually addressed; for example, by downloading the wheel corresponding to the missing architecture, and stiching the offending binary files together using the ``lipo`` utility.
+You can also use 3rd party utilities, such as ``delocate-merge`` from the `delocate <https://pypi.org/project/delocate>`_ project, to merge two single-arch wheels for a package into a ``universal2`` wheel, and then install the merged wheel into your build environment.

 .. versionchanged:: 4.10
    In earlier PyInstaller versions, the architecture validation was performed